scoover/csv2transactions/README.md

 1. Open your Google Sheets spreadsheet.
 2. Click on `Tools/Script` editor in the menu bar.
 3. Open the `csv2transactions.js` file in this project and copy the contents into the clipboard.
-4. Select all in the file and overwrite by pasting the clipboard contents into the `Code.gs` file in the Script Editor.
+4. Select all contents of the file and overwrite by pasting the clipboard contents into the `Code.gs` file in the Script Editor.
 5. Save the `Code.gs` file.
 (You will be prompted for a project filename.)
 6. Open the `select-sheet.html` file in this project and copy the contents into the clipboard.
 7. In the Script Editor, create a new HTML file using the `File/New/HTML file` menu flow.
 8. Enter the filename "select-sheet.html" for the new file.
-9. Select all in the file and overwrite by pasting the clipboard contents in the Script Editor.
+9. Select all contents of the file and overwrite by pasting the clipboard contents in the Script Editor.
 10. Save the `select-sheet.html` file.
+11. Open the `appsscript.json` file in this project and copy the contents into the clipboard.
+12. In the Script Editor, open `appsscript.json` using the `Using/Show manifest file` menu flow.
+13. Select all contents of the file and overwrite by pasting the clipboard contents in the Script Editor.
+14. Save the `appsscript.json` file.
-11. Click back to the Google Sheets spreadsheet tab.
+15. Click back to the Google Sheets spreadsheet tab.
-12. Reload the browser tab with the spreadsheet.
+16. Reload the browser tab with the spreadsheet.

 Once the spreadsheet tab reloads (be patient), you will see a new option in the menu bar "Simple CSV".
 You have installed the script.